Call for Fellows!! MacData Graduate Fellowship

-A. A project proposal (1500 words maximum, all inclusive) that provides: (i) a description of the research work and its goals, its interdisciplinary nature; (ii) methodology, including the type of data, how it will be accessed and what data analytics tools will be used; and (iii) the significance of the proposed work.
+A. A project proposal (1,500 words maximum, all inclusive) that provides: (i) a description of the research work, its goals, and its interdisciplinary nature; (ii) methodology, including the type of data, how it will be accessed and what analytics tools will be used; and (iii) the significance of the proposed work.
 Please include a title for your project proposal.

 B. An explanation (250 words maximum) of how the proposed work aligns with, but is different from, the student’s graduate research/work.

 D. Contact details for the MacData Graduate Fellowship supervisors (indicate MacData membership if applicable), and the names of the student’s graduate supervisory committee members.

 E. The expertise of each of the Fellowship supervisors, together with their clearly defined scientific role in supervising the Fellowship.